Story at a glance:

 Low-carbon concrete, a compact shape, high-quality windows, steel and natural ventilation are all elements of the new Munch Museum.
 The building is connected to a district-heating system and a seawater cooling plant and features an energy control system that optimizes energy consumption.
 The building has no parking spaces, given its location close to the city’s largest public transport hub and 100 cycle-parking spaces.
 Photo by Einar Aslaksen

 When a building or infrastructural project is demolished, it leaves behind a lot of material, especially when it comes to steel, which is one of the most popular contemporary building materials and often used as the structural framework for large buildings.
-Fortunately, approximately 90% of the steel used in built structures can be recycled and reused in other projects, either as is (columns, beams, etc.) or, in the case of scrap steel, after being melted down and re-forged.
+Approximately 90% of the steel used in built structures can be recycled and reused in other projects, either as is (columns, beams, etc.) or, in the case of scrap steel, after being melted down and re-forged.

-Ultimately, this helps keep a significant amount of waste out of landfills and reduces the amount of emissions produced by the steel industry.
+Ultimately this helps keep a significant amount of waste out of landfills and reduces the amount of emissions produced by the steel industry.

 Pros of Recycled Steel